RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 I primarily use [Steinberg Cubase](https://www.steinberg.net/en/products/cubase/start.html) and [Logic Pro X](https://www.apple.com/logic-pro/).
 I do not think that either one is the best DAW.

-I love [Digital Performer](https://motu.com/products/software/dp/).
+I love [DP](https://motu.com/products/software/dp/).
 I have some issues with certain GUI elements being ridiculously small.
 DP is still the cream of the crop for large MIDI composited projects, live backing tracks and large audio projects.
 I use DP for all of my personal projects.

 [Reaper](https://www.reaper.fm) is just a total pain in the ass to learn for some people, but that pain comes with the ridiculously massive amount of functionality that it offers.

-I think that for the majority of music-based workflows, [Presonus Studio One](https://www.presonus.com/products/Studio-One) currently offers the most complete and sane set of defaults.
+I think that for the majority of music-based workflows, [Presonus S1](https://www.presonus.com/products/Studio-One) currently offers the most complete and sane set of defaults.

 If you largely work with recording musicians or mixing, then [Harrison Mixbus](http://harrisonconsoles.com/site/mixbus.html) is a very nice option.